January 26, 2010

 January 11, 2010

-Seriously, Hirani may be smart, VVC may be savvy, Aamir may be perceptive, Madhavan may be wise, Joshi may be a talent, Kareena may have matured, the music may be simple, the conclusion may in Pangong Tso at 5000 metres, the baby scene may have been superbly executed without being gross, the principal may be not as perfect as the doc in Munnabhai as we have already seen the tall man in a seminal role, zoobi doobi may be too romantic for the grown up generation of ours, Chethan may be equally good and as much hurt - - - - - - - - - - -Down there - this movie is phenomenal, one of the very rare ones that will pull most of us back to the hall again.
+Seriously, Hirani may be smart, VVC may be savvy, Aamir may be perceptive, Madhavan may be wise, Joshi may be a talent, Kareena may have matured, the music may be simple, the conclusion may in Pangong Tso at 5000 metres, the baby scene may have been executed without being gross, the principal may be not as perfect as the doc in Munnabhai as we have already seen the tall man in a seminal role, zoobi doobi may be too romantic for the grown-up generation, Chethan may be equally good and as much hurt - - - - - - - - - - -Down there - this movie is phenomenal, one of the very rare ones that will pull most of us back to the hall again.

 January 9, 2010

 As design and publishing for the book starts, I am putting excerpts from the book.
 Please suggest what needs to be done wherever cracks appear.
 Also, please remember that there are a lot of photos revolving around the text - 15 photos at least for each section